-- Ensure that all tools for individual-level data support at a minimum disaggregation by gender and age, and when possible, disability.
-Refer to the guidance in the IST to ensure that the recommended disaggregation for your specific indicators is included.
-Make sure to incorporate all disaggregation agreed on in Practice 1.5 and if required relevant additional disaggregation useful to future decision-making. - Review all the individual-level data collection tools and make sure that they include these ethical considerations: voluntary participation, do no harm principles and practices, confidentiality, anonymity, only ask questions regarding relevant components, etc. Consult and use the relevant guidance, training and templates to ensure you meet this practice. - Critically review and finalize proposed data collection tools jointly with the program team to ensure that they include the data necessary to calculate every logframe indicator in the latest validated logframe (if any indicator changes in the logframe, tools must be adjusted accordingly).
-Consult the Senior Specialist M&E Technology for the final configuration of the tool, and reach out to the TAs and RMAC to ensure that the content is adequate, especially with regard to strategic projects. - Select enumerators carefully for data collection to ensure the team speaks the same languages and includes members of the same gender, ethnic groups, nationalities as the respondents.
-Similar demographic and ethnic attributes make respondents much more likely to share relevant, unbiased information openly. - Train data collection enumerators on the ethical collection tools/methods and Gender Equality, Diversity and Inclusion considerations (see Practice 5.1 for more information).
-Before deploying those tools, test them through a mini-pilot survey and readjust them as required.
+- Ensure that all tools for individual-level data include at a minimum the client's gender and age, and when possible, disability status, along with any other disaggregation categories agreed on in Practice 1.5. - 6 Review all the individual-level data collection tools and make sure that they include these ethical considerations: voluntary participation, do no harm principles, confidentiality, anonymity, data minimization, etc. Consult and use the relevant guidance, training and templates to ensure you meet this practice. - Critically review and finalize proposed data collection tools jointly with the program team to ensure that they include the data necessary to calculate every logframe indicator in the latest validated logframe (if any indicator changes in the logframe, tools must be adjusted accordingly).
+Consult the Regional Senior Specialist M&E Technology (RSS) for the guidance on the use of technology, and reach out to the TAs and RMA to ensure that the content is adequate, especially with regard to strategic projects. - Before deploying any tool for the first time or after significant changes, field test it and readjust as required. - Select enumerators carefully for data collection to ensure the team speaks the same languages and includes members of the same gender, ethnic groups, nationalities as the respondents.
+Selection of enumerators should be based on their skills.
+Similar demographic and ethnic attributes make respondents much more likely to share relevant, unbiased information openly. - 10 Train data collection enumerators on ethical collection of data and GEDI considerations (see Practice 5.1 for more information).